UofT-HPRC/galapagos/README.md

 	1. Eg. `source ./python_venv_3_7_10/bin/activate`
 6. Install the following dependencies: `pip3 install wheel pyfiglet regex PyInquirer xmltodict`
 	1. If pip gives a timeout error, follow the instructions here: [https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#pip-error-ssl-timeout](https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#pip-error-ssl-timeout)
-7. In this folder (`galapagos`) run `source build.sh`.
+7. In this directory (`galapagos`) run `source build.sh`.
 	1. This sets several environment variables which are used by the Galapagos framework
 9. Now you should be ready to go!
-To test your framework, run the following:
+To test your framework, run the following in this directory:
 	1. ```
 		make test
 		source projects/test_proj/createCluster.sh